Variations in traffic light operation: Dallas phasing

 Dallas phasing gives traffic engineers more flexibility with the leading and lagging protected left turn phase configurations allowing for better coordination between signals.
 There are also yellow and green arrows on Dallas phasing signals, permitting exclusive protected left-turn phases as well as protected/permissive left-turn phases.

 The 2009 Manual of Uniform Traffic Control Devices prohibits this display for new installations in favor of the flashing-yellow-arrow left-turn signal, which accommodates both permissive and protected left turns.
 Older installations are allowed to stay until they are replaced.

 Arlington phasing

-Arlington County, Virginia used the classic five-light "doghouse" (1971) with steady green and yellow arrows on the left, and green and yellow balls on the right, topped by a red ball.
+Arlington County, Virginia, United States, used the classic five-light "doghouse" (1971) with steady green and yellow arrows on the left, and green and yellow balls on the right, topped by a red ball.
 The light sequence started with a green arrow, proceeding to a yellow arrow, then a green ball, yellow ball, and finishing with a red ball.
 The signal was accompanied by a sign stating that left turns (against oncoming traffic) were required to yield on a green ball.
 These were later replaced by four-light signals that included a flashing yellow arrow.